marlucz/TripMaster/README.md

 ## Done

 - Server setup with router
-- Pages: login/register, 404, account, trips, itinerary, expenses
+- Pages: login/register, 404, account, trips, itinerary, expenses, todo list

 ## Working on

+- Migrate Node Server to TypeScript
-- Pages: todo list, single trip view
+- Pages: single trip view to be done with external api

 ## To be done

-- Migrate to TypeScript
 - Whole server functionality (schemas, routing, working on the data)